Hardware

 • Application read access to information about the loaded application.
 The information is written by the firmware.

-• Application read access to the Compound Device Identifier (CDI) generated and written by the firmware when the application is loaded.
-Called CDI_FIRST to CDI_LAST in the memor map.
+• Application read access to 8 words of Compound Device Identifier (CDI) generated and written by the firmware when the application is loaded.
+They are available between TK1_MMIO_TK1_CDI_FIRST and TK1_MMIO_TK1_CDI_LAST.

-• Application-Firmware execution mode control.
+• Application-Firmware execution mode control, available at TK1_MMIO_TK1_SWITCH_APP.
 Can be written to by the firmware, and read by device app.
-When the firmware writes to it, the hardware will switch to application mode.
-Called SWITCH_APP in the memory map.
+When the firmware writes to it, the hardware will switch to application mode, which closes off some of the memory app for reading and or writing.
+See the table in the memory map.